camunda-community-hub/process-execution-automator/README.md

 Process-Automator references a list of servers in the configuration in multiple ways:
 * serverConnection : String, containing a list of connections separated by ;
 * serverList: List of records.
-* camunda7 : information to connnect a Camunda 7 server
+* camunda7 : information to connect a Camunda 7 server
 * camunda8 : information to connect a Camunda 8 server
 * camunda8Saas: information to connect a Camunda 8 Saas server